 Among the other highlights you might visit is the Estates Theatre.
 It was here in 1787 that Mozart personally conducted the world’s premiere of Don Giovanni.
-If you want to learn more about the theater and its past performances, we can arrange for you to take a private backstage tour of the theater (for an additional cost).
+If you want to learn more about the theatre and its past performances, we can arrange for you to take a private backstage tour of the theatre (for an additional cost).

 You’ll then continue on to Old Town Square, the largest of Prague’s public squares, where views are dominated by the Church of Our Lady Before Týn.
 You’ll also be able to see the Astronomical Clock, which dates to 1410.
 Crowds gather to watch as its hourly chime sets an intricate display of clockwork characters in motion.